apache/spark-website/README.md

 To undo this, run the same command with `--no-skip-worktree` instead.

 ## Building the site locally

-In this directory you will find text files formatted using Markdown, with an `.md` suffix.

 Building the site requires [Ruby 3](https://www.ruby-lang.org), [Jekyll](http://jekyllrb.com/docs), and [Rouge](https://github.com/rouge-ruby/rouge).